robotamer/hugo/content/en/linux/citadel/_index.md

 Email, collaboration, groupware, and content management - up and running in minutes, on your own hardware or in the cloud.

-Here you may find documentation, maules and HowTo's related to [Citadel](https://citadel.org)
+Here you may find documentation, manuals and HowTo's related to [Citadel](https://citadel.org)

 ___________